balena-io-experimental/inkyshot/README.md

 ![](https://raw.githubusercontent.com/balenalabs-incubator/inkyshot/master/assets/inky-print.png)

 The case has two positions for a captive M3 nut, and can be fastened together with two countersunk 8mm M3 machine screws.
+If you're using design 2, the screws you'll need are something [like this](https://www.accu.co.uk/en/self-tapping-raised-torx-screws/21738-SHRKT-No-2-1-2-A2).

 A position is open in the rear of the case for the use of a [micro USB PCB socket](https://www.aliexpress.com/item/4000484202812.html), allowing for direct connection of power to the back of a Raspberry Pi Zero.

 ![](https://raw.githubusercontent.com/balenalabs-incubator/inkyshot/master/assets/inky-rear.png)

-### Commit structure
+### Contributing & Commit structure

 _When submitting a pull request, please use the guidance outlined below._